Nowadays, smart factories pay special attention to the environmental footprint.

-Based on this methodology the Environmental Influence's Calculation Model implemented on this software is of universal application and depends of the scope, the boundary of the study and the established inventory (AMFE – Analysis of Mass Flow and Energy).
+Based on this methodology the Environmental Influence's Calculation Model implemented on this software is of universal application and depends on the scope, the boundary of the study and the established inventory (AMFE – Analysis of Mass Flow and Energy).
 According to a Life Cycle perspective, in order to calculate Environmental's Influence all system input and output flows must be identified (AMFE).
-By system we mean the interaction between all unitary processes connected with each other by a flow of intermediary products, who constitute one or more defined functions.
+By system, we mean the interaction between all unitary processes connected with each other by a flow of intermediary products, who constitute one or more defined functions.

 A generic process should, from the start, have raw materials, resources and auxiliary materials as input flows, which can be defined as follows:

 - Raw Material – set of substances, materials or forms of energy essential to the manufacture of a product and who will make part of the final product;